samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 - [`body-parser`](https://github.com/expressjs/body-parser): This is a library that you will use to convert the body of incoming requests into JSON objects.
 - [`cors`](https://github.com/expressjs/cors): This is a library that you will use to configure Express to add headers stating that your API accepts requests coming from other origins.
 This is also known as [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 - [`express`](https://github.com/expressjs/express): This is Express itself.
-- [`helmet`](https://github.com/helmetjs/helmet): This is a library that helps securing Express apps with various HTTP headers.
+- [`helmet`](https://github.com/helmetjs/helmet): This is a library that helps to secure Express apps with various HTTP headers.
 - [`morgan`](https://github.com/expressjs/morgan): This is a library that adds some logging capabilities to your Express app.

 > **Note:** As the goal of this article is to help you develop your first React application, the list above contains a very brief explanation of what each library brings to the table.
 You can always refer to the official web pages of these libraries to learn more about their capabilities.